Moonofweisheng/wot-design-uni/docs/en-US/guide/quick-use.md

 ### Import Components

 ::: tip Reminder
-When using `uni_modules` installation, `Wot Design Uni` components naturally support the `easycom` specification, requiring no additional configuration for automatic component import.
+When using `uni_modules` installation, `Wot UI` components naturally support the `easycom` specification, requiring no additional configuration for automatic component import.
 When using `npm installation`, you need to follow this step.
 Choose one of the following two solutions.
 :::

 #### Configure easycom for Automatic Component Import<el-tag type="primary" style="vertical-align: middle;margin-left:8px;" effect="dark" >Solution 1</el-tag>